Keep, Copy, Move or Delete Files

 Keeping/Copying/Moving/Deleting Allowed Original Files

-Files marked as allowed during processing can be deleted, copied or moved to another storage unit.
+Files marked as allowed during processing can be deleted, copied or moved to one or more storage units (up to a maximum of 5 destinations per remediation type).

 1. Click on the Allowed Original Remediation node to open the modal window

-2. Select "Keep the file" to keep the file in the same storage, "Move the file" to move the file to another storage unit, "Copy the file" to copy the file to another storage unit, or "Delete the file" to delete it.
+2. Select "Keep the file" to keep the file in the same storage, "Move the file" to move the file to another storage unit (or units), "Copy the file" to copy the file to another storage unit (or units), or "Delete the file" to delete it.

 3. Choose the action: